On-Demand Options

 On-Demand Credits

-The above pre-approval(s) only apply to the live presentation.
+The preceding credit information only applies to the live presentation.
 This course in an on-demand format may not be eligible for the same credits as the live presentation; please consult your licensing board(s) to ensure that a structured, asynchronous learning format is appropriate.
-The following pre-approvals may be available for the on-demand format upon request:

 Speakers